asartalo/pq/README.md

         Error error
     }

-Error provides an error associated with the event (if any), any Event can be one of the following:
+Error provides an error associated with the event (if any), and Event can be one of the following:

 * ListenerEventConnected - Emitted only when the database connection has been